ntop/ntopng/doc/src/third_party_integrations/pfsense.rst

 ntopng Configuration
 ====================

-The ntopng configuration file is located under /usr/local/etc/ntopng/ntopng.conf, please open it with the preferred editor in case the default settings should be modified.
+A sample ntopng configuration file is located under /usr/local/etc/ntopng/ntopng.conf.sample, please copy it to /usr/local/etc/ntopng.conf and open it with the preferred editor in case the default settings should be modified.
 Add a new line with the *--community* option to run ntopng in Community mode.

 Enable ntopng and redis with the below commands: